-Platelet-rich fibrin helps Bethesda and Washington, DC patients heal faster by providing a much higher concentration of these important cells at the surgical site.
+Platelet-rich fibrin helps patients heal faster by providing a much higher concentration of these important cells at the surgical site.
 The fibrin gives you a ready and efficient source of healing cells, one that is made from your body’s own natural materials.

 How Platelet-Rich Fibrin Works

-Dr. Puterman treats Bethesda and Washington, DC patients with platelet-rich fibrin as part of the surgical procedures he performs.
+Dr. Puterman treats patients with platelet-rich fibrin as part of the surgical procedures he performs.
 He will discuss his approach to PRF during the initial consultation and answer any questions that patients may have.
 There are a few basic steps to the process:

 - Platelet-rich fibrin begins with a routine blood draw.